 Well guys, it’s that time of year again.
 It’s officially cold as shit outside (there is a Nor-easter on its way and everything) and I am single, completely without cuddles.
-This means I am salty and shall now take to the Internet to voice some of my frustrations with dating as a gay brown 20something.
+This means I am salty and shall now take to the Internet to voice some of my frustrations with dating as a brown 20something man who dates men.

 I want to talk about white guys who only date black men because I don’t date them anymore and I feel like I have valid reasons for not doing so.
 They usually fall into one of these camps: